nicholasgriffintn/obsidian-cloudflare-ai/README.md

 ```
 - [ ] Add a way to delete notes from the Vectorize index.
 - [ ] Auto delete notes from the Vectorize index if they are deleted from Obsidian.
-- [ ] Add a text generation mode when you can insert the response into the current note.
+- [ ] Add a text generation mode where you can insert the response into the current note.
-- [ ] Add an image generation mode when you can insert the response into the current note.
+- [ ] Add an image generation mode where you can insert the response into the current note.
 - [ ] Add a speech to text mode.
 - [ ] Look at adding other providers like Anthropic, OpenAI, etc.
 - [ ] Make the UI nicer where possible.
-- [ ] Figure out how to stream responses in (may be a problem with `request` from Obsidian, which we need to use to avoid CORS, maybe need an alternative).

 ## Requirements